NOC-OI/python-intro-schools/episodes/01-intro.md

 - "Use `variable = value` to assign a value to a variable in order to record it in memory."
 - "Variables are created on demand whenever a value is assigned to them."
 - "Use `print(something)` to display the value of `something`."
-- "F-strings can be used to display variables without ending quotes using the syntax `print(f'some text {variable}')`"
 - "Built-in functions are always available to use."

 ::::::::::::::::::::::::::::::::::::::::::::::::::